Katha Sangama (1976 film): Atithi

 When a middle-aged woman Leelavathi, who is the warden of a girls hostel, was younger she had refused to marry Sadanand, who loved her, because of her ideals about feminism.
-She had even decided to say unmarried her entire life.
+She had even decided to stay unmarried her entire life.
 A chance encounter with Sadanand, now happily married to someone else, makes her question her earlier decision of not accepting true love.

 Munithaayi

 A revenue inspector Chennappa marries a blind girl, Munithayi, who is from the neighbouring district and lives with her grandfather, out of pity.
 Once Chennappa sees young Thimmaraya, hanging out with good-for-nothing Kondaji, Chennappa suggests Thimmaraya to do household chores for Munithayi.
 One day, Munithayi sends Thimmaraya on an errand, saying that she will be done showering by the time he comes back while Chennappa is not at home.
 Afterwards, Thimmaraya meets Kondaji and tells him what he saw.
-Driven by his lust for sex, Munithayi tells Thimmaraya that he wants to see it as well, and Thimmaraya agrees to if he gets paid.
+Driven by his lust for sex, Kondaji tells Thimmaraya that he wants to see it as well, and Thimmaraya agrees to if he gets paid.
 One evening Chennappa and Munithayi has a fight. and a remorseful Chennappa leaves the house telling Thimmaraya to take care of Munithayi.
 That night, Thimmaraya, however, senses opportunity, and tells Kondaji about the opportunity.
 Thimmaraya tells Munithayi that Chennappa has come back to the house, when in reality it is Kondaji.
 Unbeknownst to the fact that Chennappa is not there, Munithayi serves Kondaji dinner and sleeps with him, mistaking him for Chennappa.
 Kondaji takes advanges of Munithayi and rapes her.
 After returning, a distraught Chennappa threatens to tell others that Munithayi has slept with Kondaji.
 Munithayi succumbs to the pressure for a few days before tricking Thimmaraya that she will sleep with him when in actually she wanted to beat him.
 Kondaji and Thimmaraya leave the town and Chennappa eventually forgives Munithayi.